QSD-Group/QSDsan-website/_pages/research.md

 ---
-title: 'Publications'
+title: 'Research'
 layout: splash
-permalink: /publications/
+permalink: /research/
 header:
-  overlay_image: /images/publications/splash.png
+  overlay_image: /images/research/splash.png
   text_color: black

 qsd:
-  image_path: /images/publications/qsd.png
+  image_path: /images/research/qsd.png
   alt: 'QSD'
   title: 'Quantitative Sustainable Design (QSD): A Methodology for the Prioritization of Research, Development, and Deployment of Technologies'
   synopsis: 'Research, development, and deployment (RD&D) of innovative technologies are often impeded by the lack of transparent, systematic, and agile approaches to prioritize investment across the expansive landscape of technologies and design/operational decisions.
 This tutorial review synthesizes research on sustainability analyses to present Quantitative Sustainable Design (QSD) – a structured methodology to expedite the RD&D of water, sanitation, and resource recovery technologies.'